spurin/readiness-liveness-startup-probe-api/README.md

 ### `/healthz`

-- **Description**: Acts as a health check probe to monitor the ongoing status of the service.
+- **Description**: Acts as a health check probe to monitor the ongoing status of the application.
 - **Parameters**:
   - `HEALTHZ_DELAY`: Time in seconds to delay the health check response (default: `0`).
 A value of `0` means no intentional delay.
   - `HEALTHZ_CHAOS_FREQUENCY`: Number of calls after which a failure is simulated (default: `0`).
 A value of `0` means the chaos feature is disabled.